-Fortnite creators, Epic Games, has bought Psyonix, the studio behind Rocket League.
+Fortnite developer Epic Games has bought Psyonix, the studio behind Rocket League.

-The deal now means that Psyonix will have access to more resources for Rocket League’s esports scene.
-The game will also be moving to the Epic Game Store but will continue to be supported on Steam.
+The deal will see Psyonix have access to more resources for Rocket League’s esports scene.
+The game will also be moving to the Epic Game Store, but will continue to be supported on Steam.

 In a statement on the Rocket League website, the developers posted: “We think this is a great move for the Rocket League Esports ecosystem because it significantly increases our potential reach and resources, just like it does for the game itself.

 “We really do believe that you’ll find our future in esports to be very exciting — especially in the near future, where on June 21-23 at the Prudential Center in Newark, New Jersey, the Rocket League Championship Series (RLCS) finals will end our 7th season with a bang!”